Senior Client Partner, North America Workforce Reward & Benefits Leader

 Companies have laid off fewer workers as well.
 So far in 2024, an average of 1.6 million US workers have been laid off per month, much lower than the 1.9 million per month laid off in 2019—which many experts regard as a very good year for both job seekers and employees.

-In some instances, large companies may feel that they have too many management layers, but the number of people in management actually hasn’t changed much: It increased by only 6,400 in September to 2.57 million, nearly identical to the 2.56 million roles in September 2023.
+In some instances, large companies may feel that they have too many management layers, but the number of people in management actually hasn’t changed much: It increased by only 6,400 in September, to 2.57 million—nearly identical to the 2.56 million roles in September 2023.

-Some organizations could be holding off on making significant hiring decisions until after the US elections.
+Some organizations could be holding off on making significant hiring decisions until after the US election.
 “A bunch of clients are waiting until after the election to reopen postings,” says Paul Fogel, a sector leader for Korn Ferry specializing in mid-level executive searches for consumer and technology firms.
 Indeed, about 20% of chief financial officers say their firms have postponed plans due to uncertainty around the election, according to a late-summer survey conducted by Duke University.

 Depending on which candidate wins, some sectors could get boosts, or suffer setbacks, but experts say that organizations likely can adapt in any environment, assuming they know what that environment is.
 “Leaders don't care about the landscape, but they would like some certainty,” Seifert says.